Office of Institutional Effectiveness and Quality Improvement

 In SACSCOC’s Principles of Accreditation, Core Requirement 2.12 requires an institution to develop an acceptable Quality Enhancement Plan that focuses on learning outcomes and/or the environment supporting student learning.
 Also, Comprehensive Standard 3.3.2 requires an institution to ensure that it has the capacity to implement and sustain the QEP, that a broad-base of stakeholders was involved in the process, and that the QEP identifies goals and a plan to assess their achievements.

 For Radford University’s reaffirmation of accreditation in 2012, the selected QEP topic was the Scholar Citizen Initiative (SCI).
-The Office of Academic Assessment assists the Scholar Citizen Initiative (SCI) with its assessment efforts.
+The Office of Institutional Effectiveness and Quality Improvement assists the Scholar Citizen Initiative (SCI) with its assessment efforts.